saradbabushrestha/GIT-Bootcamp/README.md

 # User-Admin-Superadmin Management System

 ## Overview
-This project is a basic role based user management system.
+This project is a basic role-based user management system.

 It has these main features:
 - Users can Sign up and Log in.